5 Of My Favorite Books On Writing

 by Stephen King

 This memoir and guide to writing is probably the most referenced book on writing, divided into two parts.
 The first part recounts King’s early life and career as a writer, including his struggles with addiction and the near-fatal accident that nearly ended his life.
-The second part is a practical guide to writing, in which King shares his advice and techniques for aspiring writers.
+The second part is a practical writing guide, in which King shares his advice and techniques for aspiring writers.
 King emphasizes the importance of reading widely and writing consistently and provides practical tips for developing characters, creating a compelling plot, and mastering the art of storytelling.
 He also shares his personal writing process, from the initial idea to the final draft, and encourages writers to embrace their own unique voice and style.
 I like the part in which he states that writers don’t have to look for the story but be reminded of the fact that the story is already there and you only have to find a way to write it down.
 “On Writing” has become a classic among writers and readers alike.
 It’s a great book if you care about language, the art, and craft of telling stories on paper, offering a rare glimpse into the mind of one of the most successful and prolific authors of our time.

 Writers At Work: The Paris Review Interview